Lectures and Films

 Draper Museum of Natural History Lunchtime Expeditions

-Join us the first Thursday of each month for our Draper Natural History Museum Lunchtime Expeditions!
+Join us the first Thursday of each month for a Lunchtime Expedition!
 These free lectures explore a variety of natural history subjects and issues.
 Lectures take place in our Coe Auditorium at 12:15 p.m. and are free and open to the public.
+Draper Natural History Museum Lunchtime Expeditions are supported in part by Sage Creek Ranch.

 Are you interested in learning more about some of the subjects we delve into here at the Buffalo Bill Center of the West?
 Here is a selection of full-length videos of several presentations that have taken place here at the Center over the past couple years.